-What is the Crown Prosecution Service?
+What’s the Crown Prosecution Service?

-What is the role of the CPS lawyer?
+What’s the role of a CPS lawyer?

 More serious cases are prosecuted in the crown court by barristers instructed by CPS staff.
 Even though every case is unique, there are general principles that apply in all cases, and crown prosecutors must make their decisions without any prejudice.
-It is their duty to ensure that the right person is prosecuted for the right offence and that all relevant facts are given to the court.
+It’s their duty to ensure that the right person is prosecuted for the right offence and that all relevant facts are given to the court.

 Why join the CPS?

 The CPS offers an interesting and rewarding career option to those who wish to work within the criminal justice system in the United Kingdom.
 With a considerable emphasis on advocacy, the workload is quite different to that of private practice.

 With branch offices all over the United Kingdom, the CPS offers the usual benefits of employment within a large organisation.